bamlab/react-native-project-config/packages/eslint-plugin/docs/rules/do-not-use-role-on-image.md

 # Disallow role prop on Image component (`@bam.tech/do-not-use-role-on-image`)

-💼 This rule is enabled in the ♿ `a11y` config.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).

 <!-- end auto-generated rule header -->